 Old Vatican hands were optimistic.
 “Everyone thinks the Vatican is like the NSA or the CIA or something,” David Gibson, a reporter at Religion News Service, and an acquaintance of Burke’s, told me recently.
 “They think it’s an efficient, well-run place.
 But basically it’s an Italian village [with] all these little fiefdoms… It’s a very sclerotic, tradition-bound system that barely qualifies as a system.
 I think someone like Greg can help.”

-After college, Burke studied at Columbia University’s prestigious Graduate School of Journalism.
+After college, Burke studied at Columbia University’s Graduate School of Journalism.
 Later, he covered the police beat for a small newspaper in Port Chester, New York, and then worked as a weather reporter in Chicago.
 In 1988, he moved to Rome and started writing for National Catholic Register.
-That led to a stint at TIME Magazine, and then a decade of on-air work for Fox.
-Burke covered the Vatican – but also travelled on assignment through Europe and the Middle East.
+That led to a stint at TIME magazine, and then a decade of on-air work for Fox.
+Burke covered the Vatican, but also travelled on assignment throughout Europe and the Middle East.

-As a reporter, Burke revealed a shrewd understanding of papal politics – though he sometimes missed the mark.
+As a reporter, Burke revealed a shrewd understanding of papal politics, even though he sometimes missed the mark.
 Shortly before then Cardinal Josef Ratzinger was selected as pope (he became Pope Benedict XVI), Burke reasoned that Ratzinger wasn’t even a candidate.
-“He’s considered too conservative,” Burke explained, noting that Ratzinger was called “the ‘Panzer Cardinal’ because he took so many hits for the pope”.
+“He’s considered too conservative,” Burke explained, noting that Ratzinger was called “the ‘Panzer Cardinal’ because he took so many hits for the pope.”

 Today, even though he is one of the Vatican’s most public faces, Burke retains his all-American vibe.
 He is also active on Twitter:

-And he’s good with one-liners.
+He's also good with one-liners.
 “I actually thought I’d leave Fox [to] go work for a football club,” he told an auditorium full of reporters this year.
 “Ended up in the Vatican.
-No free tickets to football matches – but really good seats at Christmas and Easter.”
+No free tickets to football matches, but really good seats at Christmas and Easter.”
 [Pause for laughter.]

 Indeed, Opus Dei is said to be gaining influence in the Vatican.
 Non-Catholics perhaps know it best from Dan Brown’s bestselling Da Vinci Code, in which the movement is depicted as shadowy and nefarious.
-But the real organisation was controversially founded in the 1920s: to push the idea that everyone (not just the priesthood) is called to holiness and can “find God in daily life”.
-It took several decades for the group to gain approval from the Catholic Church, but Opus Dei now is now an official Catholic “prelature”, and boasts about 90,000 members.
+But the real organization was controversially founded in the 1920s: to push the idea that everyone (not just the priesthood) is called to holiness and can “find God in daily life.”
+It took several decades for the group to gain approval from the Catholic Church, but Opus Dei now is now an official Catholic “prelature,” and boasts about 90,000 members.